danielelozzi/SPEED/README.md

 ---

 ## 💻 Artificial Intelligence disclosure

-This code is partially written using Google Gemini 2.5 Pro
+This code is written in Vibe Coding using Google Gemini 2.5 Pro